-Ruth Slenczynska: And then after the lessons were over, we'd go to the upright piano.
-And I would pick out the tunes the different people were playing, and I would wait until I got the exact pitch that they we're playing.
-And my father said I had perfect pitch.
+Ruth Slenczynska: And then after the lessons were over, we'd go to the upright piano and I would pick out the tunes that the different people were playing.
+I would wait until I got the exact pitch that they were playing and my father said I had perfect pitch.
 And he tested me on it.
-And that's how he knew I had to be musical.
-Although, he looked at me when I was two hours old and told my mother that I had strong hands.
+And that's how he knew I had to be musical, although he looked at me when I was two hours old and told my mother that I had strong hands.
 I'd be a good musician.

 Ruth Slenczynska is the last living link to Rachmaninoff, and she remember his lessons being both practical and esoteric.

-Slenczynska: Teachers had me train my hands, so that many hours a day were spent on doing these exercises.
+Slenczynska: Teachers had me train my hands so that many hours a day were spent on doing these exercises.
 And I read about Chopin.
 That he was trained that way, too, but he did not like the scales exercises, just as I did not like mine.
-But he, being a musician that was creative, he decided to write his own etudes.
-And his etudes sound beautiful.
+But he—being a musician that was creative—he decided to write his own etudes.
+And his etudes are beautiful!
 They're easy to like.
-And he wrote them for the purpose of developing strong hands.
-So he's my friend.
+And he wrote them for the purpose of developing strong hands so he's my friend.

-Now in her early 90's, Ruth Slenczynska is still an accomplished pianist, giving lessons in performing all over the world.
+Now in her early 90s, Ruth Slenczynska is still an accomplished pianist, giving lessons and performing all over the world.
 And more than 80 years later, she still carries Rachmaninoff's most important lessons with her.